neustackapp/assignment/prod_mgr.md

 2. Automated Data Extraction & Structuring – Converts unstructured data (e.g., invoices, resumes, or customer feedback) into structured formats.
 3. AI-Driven Workflow Automation – Uses reasoning models to automate decisions, such as approving/rejecting requests based on extracted data.

 - Which feature should be prioritized first?
-Justify your decision using a prioritization framework of your choice (e.g., RICE, impact vs. effort, Kano Model).
 - What is the MVP (Minimum Viable Product) scope for your chosen feature?
+What would the iterative next versions look like?
 - How would you use data to validate your prioritization decision?

 ## Part 3: AI Feasibility & Go-To-Market Plan